catchpoint/WebPageTest.agent/docs/install.md

 * ImageMagick includes ffmpeg in the path automatically but not the latest version.
 It is usually easiest to just copy the [static ffmpeg build](https://ffmpeg.zeranoe.com/builds/) over the one installed by ImageMagick.
 * Disable secure boot in the bios if enabled, otherwise traffic-shaping will not be available.
 * Disable UAC so it doesn't prompt when admin commands need to be run
+* For pre-Windows 8.1 (or server 2012 R2) test agents, Install the DUMMYNET ipfw driver
+    * If you are installing on 64-bit Windows, right-click on  "testmode.cmd" in the internal\support\dummynet\x64 folder and select "Run as Administrator".
+Reboot the system to enable testmode.
+If you do not run this then traffic shaping will not work after a reboot.
+    * Pull up the properties for the Network Adapter that is used to access the Internet
+    * Click "Install"
+    * Select "Service" and click "Add"
+    * Click "Have Disk" and navigate to internal\support\dummynet\x64 (or x86 for 32-bit Windows)
+    * Select the ipfw+dummynet service (and click through any warnings about the driver being unsigned)
 * Install [NPCap](https://nmap.org/npcap/) and configure it to start automatically as a service with the winpcap compatible interface, not restricted to administrators and not supporting loopback (all of the defaults except uncheck loopback support)
     * Works best if there is only one active network interface available on the machine, otherwise packet capture may latch on to the wrong interface.
 * Make sure all of the security zones in IE have the same setting for the "protected mode" checkbox (all disabled is recommended)